josephgodoy/lightcurves/README.md

      fit parameters out, and returns the average location of an eclipse.

   Dependencies:
-     -Python 3.5.2 (Anacconda custom build)
-     -NumPy, SciPy, Matplotlib (Pre-installed with Anaconda)
+  Python 3.5.2 (Anaconda custom build), NumPy, SciPy, Matplotlib (Pre-installed with Anaconda)

   Issues:
-     -Function fitting is still on the way.
+  Function fitting is still on the way.
 (Plotting and cropping work perfectly, though!)